Restrictions for impacted areas of Greater Brisbane will ease from 1am Friday 22 January 2021.

 Frequently asked questions

-Is there a current sector-wide direction for public service employees to return to their usual workplace or continue working from home where possible?
+Is there a current sector-wide direction for public service employees to return to their usual workplace?

 In line with latest health advice, and ensuring that current social distancing principles are satisfied, managers are working with staff to enact each agency’s return to the workplaces plan.
 A returning to the workplace guide has been developed to support agencies with this transition.
 For those not involved in critical front-line service delivery, this may mean continuing to work flexibly at least part of their working week, including working from home or staggering start times to manage the number of people in the workplace.